Nuclear Deterrence and Stockpile Stewardship

 - Sigma Complex: The mission of the Sigma Complex focuses on prototype fabrication and materials research.
 Research and development activities include metallurgy and ceramics.
 Sigma capabilities have been applied to a variety of weapons activities, including life extension programs for the W76 and B61.

 - Supercomputing: Experimental activities carried out across the Laboratory generate very large data sets.
 These data sets are compared against computer calculations, allowing scientists and engineers to make informed decisions on the state and health of the nation’s deterrent.
 To manage all this information, the Lab requires world-class modeling, simulation, and visualization capabilities.

-Los Alamos’ Nicholas C. Metropolis Center houses some of the world’s most powerful supercomputers, including two petascale machines: Roadrunnner (the world’s first) and Cielo.
+Los Alamos’ Nicholas C. Metropolis Center has housed some of the world’s most powerful supercomputers, including two petascale machines: Roadrunnner (the world’s first), which has been decommisioned, and Cielo.
 (A petascale is a million billion calculations per second.)
-Other classified high performance super computers include Hurricane, Luna, and Typhoon.
-Los Alamos is planning for its next supercomputing platform, Trinity, which is expected to arrive in 2014.
+Other classified high performance super computers include Luna and Typhoon.
+Los Alamos is planning for its next supercomputing platform, Trinity, which is expected to arrive in 2015.